michaelaitken/lenv/README.md

 - **Finding alternative solutions for deactivation on Windows**

 If you'd like to contribute, feel free to fork the repository, make changes, and submit a pull request.
 I’ll review contributions as development priorities allow.

-## License

-No license has been added to this project yet.

 ---